Simone Charley: Canberra United (loan)

-Angel City FC, 2021–2023
+Angel City

 On December 8, 2021, Thorns FC traded Charley and forward Tyler Lussi to Angel City FC in exchange for $100,000 in allocation money, a second-round pick in the 2022 NWSL Draft, and immunity from Angel City in the 2022 NWSL Expansion Draft.
 In her 2022 season, Charley scored two regular-season goals and one Challenge Cup goal in 23 total appearances.
 She also drew two penalties.

 On April 11, 2023, Angel City announced that Charley had ruptured an Achilles tendon in her left foot during a match against Orlando Pride on April 2 and placed her on the team's season-ending injury list.
 On January 22, 2024, Angel City announced that Charley would not be returning to the club.

-Orlando Pride, 2024–
+Orlando Pride

-On January 24, 2024, Orlando Pride announced that they had signed Charley to a two-year contract.
+On January 24, 2024, the Orlando Pride announced that they had signed Charley to a two-year contract.
 On March 10, 2024, Orlando Pride announced that Charley had been placed on the season-ending injury list for the 2024 season after rupturing her Achilles tendon for the second time within a year, this time in her right foot, during preseason training.

+She returned to the field in August 2025 after having gone 854 days without playing in a competitive match.
+On October 3, 2025, she scored her first goal in three years to help Orlando salvage a late draw with the Houston Dash.
+At the end of the year, Charley departed from the Pride as a free agent.
+She had made 9 league appearances from the club in her one active season of play.

+Newcastle United

+In February 2026, Charley signed a contract with English club Newcastle United through the end of the 2025–26 Women's Super League 2 season.

+Chicago Stars

+In July 2026, Charley was signed by USL Super League club Brooklyn FC.
+Shortly thereafter, she was transferred back to the NWSL, joining the Chicago Stars on a contract through the end of the 2026 league season.